-4. To clear the fault memory, press the RESET key.
+4. To clear the fault history, press the RESET key.

-5. To return to the actual signals display, press a fast navigation key.
+5. To return to the actual signals mode, press a fast navigation key.

-- 9.5.7 Displaying and resetting an active fault - 1.
+9.5.7 Displaying and resetting an active fault1.
 To display an active fault, press the ACT key.